GrigoriyMikhalkin/UFCFightPredictor/README.md

 First step is -- it checks if training dataset exists.
 If not, loads fighters stats from UFC.com and fight histories from Sherdog.com.
 Then merges this data into training dataset and store it in data folder.

-Second step -- trains chosen classifier(default is Gaussian Naive Bayes).
-After classifier is train, it lloks for given fighters stats on UFC.com, calculates features from that stats and makes prediction.
+Second step -- trains chosen classifier(default is SVM classifier with linear kernel).
+After classifier is train, it looks for given fighters stats on UFC.com, calculates features from that stats and makes prediction.